tyoeer/Chaoshead/docs/object.md

 ```Lua
 object.x, object.y
 ```
 The position of the object.
 Nil if it hasn't been placed yet.
-DO NOT edit this directly. (use **World**`:moveObject()` instead)
+DO NOT edit this directly. (use [World`:moveObject()`](level.md#foreground--background) instead)

 ```Lua
 object.world
 ```
-The __World__ this object belongs to.
+The [World](level.md) this object belongs to.
 Nil if it's not bound to a level.
 DO NOT edit this directly.

 ```Lua
 object.layer
 ```
-Whether this object is on the "foreground" or "background" layer of a __Level__.
+Whether this object is on the "foreground" or "background" layer of a [Level](level.md).
 Nil if it's not bound to a level.
 DO NOT edit this directly.

 ### Size